Cubic spline data interpolation

 xq— Query points

-Query points, specified as a vector.
-The points specified in
+Query points, specified as a scalar, vector, matrix, or array.
+The points

 s— Interpolated values at query points

-Interpolated values at query points, returned as a vector, matrix, or array.
+Interpolated values at query points, returned as a scalar, vector, matrix, or array.

 The size of